John I. Beggs: Beggs Isle

 In 1915, he invested in water power in northern Wisconsin and began to spend more time in that state, although still residing in St. Louis.
 In 1920 he was again elected president of The Milwaukee Electric Railway and Light Co., which position he still held at the time of his death.

 Beggs was a member of the Executive Committee of the North American Company.
 He also devoted much time to the First Wisconsin National Bank in which he invested.
-During his last decade he directed the construction of the second largest paper mill in the country; engineered the reorganization of the J. I. Case Plow Company, arranged to finance a hotel in Atlantic City, New Jersey. and conducted a large Florida real estate transaction.
+During his last decade, he directed the construction of the second-largest paper mill in the country; engineered the reorganization of the J. I. Case Plow Company; arranged to finance a hotel in Atlantic City, New Jersey; and conducted a large Florida real estate transaction.

-Director and Officer
+Director and officer

-At the time of his death, Beggs was an active director or officer of 53 companies, including:
+At the time of his death, Beggs was a director or officer of 53 companies, including: